Shobhit032804/Walmart-Sales-Insight/README.md

 4. Member customer type contribute higher towards the gross income of the organization.

 ### Files in Repository:-
-- Walmart_Sales_Dashboard.png: Power BI Report.
+- Walmart Sales Performance.png: Power BI Report.
-- Walmart_Data.csv: Walmart sales dataset.
+- Walmart 1.csv: Walmart sales dataset.
 - README.md: Documentation with project details.

 ### How to Use:-